 Lavender is such a unique, calming scent.
 We planted three small lavender bushes in our garden last summer and it has been nice to catch a whiff of the flowers on the air when the wind catches them just right.
 80% of a dish’s flavor comes from its scent, so I thought it would be fun to make some lavender flavored cupcakes.
-When doled out with a heavy hand, the flavor of lavender can be overwhelming; fortunately, these cupcakes offer a delicate whiff of the flavor, just like the scent of flowers on the wind.
+When doled out with a heavy hand, the floral aroma can be overwhelming; fortunately, these lemon lavender cupcakes offer a delicate whiff of the flavor, just like the scent of flowers on the wind.

 Even if lavender isn’t your favorite flavor, it is balanced in these cupcakes by a lemon curd filling.
 The bright, citrusy tang cuts down on the floral notes to create a bright treat.
 The taste of these cupcakes is like the scent of a garden on a dewy spring morning – fresh and glistening, with a hint of floral softness.Jump to Recipe